sirion/fanmi/README.md

-# fanmi - Linux AMD GPU Fan Control
+# fanmi - Linux AMDGPU Fan Control

+A small utility that supports defining your own fan-curve and changing the power-profile.

+## Why?

 Inpired by [amdgpu-fancontrol](https://github.com/grmat/amdgpu-fancontrol), but I wanted a UI.